ivs-kuleuven/platosim3/docs/source/Downloading.md

-# Downloading PlatoSim {#downloading}
+# Downloading PlatoSim3 {#downloading}

 To download the software, go to the <a href="https://github.com/IvS-KULeuven/PlatoSim3">PlatoSim3 repository on GitHub</a>.
-The GitHub web interface to download the PlatoSim3 software is shown in Fig. 1.
+The GitHub web interface to download the PlatoSim3 software is shown below.

-@image html /images/gitHub.png "Figure 1: Screenshot of the GitHub web interface."
+@image html /images/gitHub.png "Screenshot of the GitHub web interface."

 If you are interested in contributing to the software, you must <code>fork</code> PlatoSim3, using the GitHub web interface.
 Just press the <code>"Fork"</code> button and follow the instructions.